 Keyboard Buying Guide

-Below, please take a look at our interactive table and see how well the Yamaha NP-12 compares to its big brother (the NP-32), as well as its predecessor (the NP-11) and other popular keyboards.
+Below, please take a look at our interactive table and see how well the Yamaha NP-12 compares to its big brother (the NP-32) and other popular keyboards.

 How is the NP-12 Built?